Param-10/Fraud-Detection-Dashboard/README.md

 - The model file path can be adjusted in the code (`saved_model.pkl`)
 - Dashboard layout and styling can be modified using Dash and Plotly components

+## Limitations

+- The model requires input datasets to have exactly 30 columns to perform predictions.
+- Ensure the uploaded dataset contains the necessary numeric columns for accurate predictions.

 ## Future Improvements

 - Implement feature importance visualization